shiv966/django-ajax-search/README.rst

 -----------------------------------

 - Works with the latest jQuery library version
-- Displays instant search results as you type
+- Displays instant search results at the time of typing

 Installation Requirements